byllyfish/precis_i18n/README.rst

 -  NicknameCasePreserved
 -  NicknameCaseMapped

-The ``CaseMapped`` profiles use Unicode Default Case Folding.
-There are additional codecs that use Unicode ``ToLower`` to support draft RFC changes.
+The ``CaseMapped`` profiles use Unicode ``ToLower`` per the latest RFC.
+Previous verions of this package used Unicode Default Case Folding.
+There are CaseMapped variants for different case transformations.
+These profile names are deprecated:

 -  UsernameCaseMapped:ToLower
+-  UsernameCaseMapped:CaseFold
 -  NicknameCaseMapped:ToLower
+-  NicknameCaseMapped:CaseFold

-The PRECIS base string classes are also available:
+The PRECIS base string classes are also available as codecs:

 -  IdentifierClass
 -  FreeFormClass